shivam7374/Algorithm-Visualizer/README.md

 9. Your changes will be reviewed and merged into the main branch if they seem correct.

-## Future Aspects
+<h2 align="center"> Future Aspects </h2>

-1) CSS Flexbox animations like https://www.linkedin.com/posts/akshaymarch7_css-flexbox-ugcPost-6758996799324737536-48XR
+- CSS Flexbox animations like
+https://www.linkedin.com/posts/akshaymarch7_css-flexbox-ugcPost-6758996799324737536-48XR

-2) Code input user then show working with animation
+- Code input user then show working with animation
-3) Fantastic UI/UX Desgining
+- Fantastic UI/UX Desgining

-## Thank you :smiley:
+<h2 align="center"> Thank you :smiley: </h2>